Our Best Vanguard Three-Fund Portfolio Paying Dividends!

 Save time: You should be able to set up and manage this portfolio in an hour or two per year.

-Diversification: Get hundreds of stocks and bonds from as many different companies.
+Diversification: Get hundreds of stocks and bonds.
+Representing many different companies.

 Vanguard Three Fund Portfolio Summary